mukulgarg909/carRentalBookingSystem/README.md

 • Update/Delete a Car from the system and ensure that the car should is not already booked.

-I made this project as a backend development task given by WhitePanda Private Limited Company, Bengaluru. https://carrentalbooking.herokuapp.com/ has application error, As of now I am not able to host mongodb with heroku.
+I made this project as a backend development task given by WhitePanda Private Limited Company, Bengaluru. https://carrentalbooking.herokuapp.com/ has application error, As of now I am not able to host it properly with heroku.
 But I am working on it and I will deploy the application on herko as soon as possible.